F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 F3 analysis of patent portfolios provides a framework to derive such objectives for IP departments.
 This framework aims to provide macro level insights on patent portfolios, while ensuring to generate value from each and every patent.

-Vaibhav Henry- Hi everyone, this is Vaibhav Henry from Sagacious Research.
-I would like to welcome you all to the webinar.
+Vaibhav Henry- Hi everyone, this is Vaibhav Henry from Sagacious Research and I would like to welcome you all to the webinar.

 My name is Vaibhav Henry and I am the Executive Vice President for the High-Tech Patent Operations team and welcoming you all to the webinar today, which is on the topic F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization